There is no such thing as a botanical definition for permaculture plants. I'm not sure it's an official term at all.

 When I talk about permaculture plants, then I mean plants that are popular in permaculture designs because they support our goal of sustainable gardening.

 They help us create a garden that needs little outside resources, a thriving garden that looks after itself, and ultimately, after us.

-Tomatoes are popular with any gardeners, including permaculture gardeners, but I would not usually call them a permaculture plant.
+Tomatoes are popular with any gardeners, including permaculture gardeners, but I would not call them a permaculture plant.

 Rather, permaculture plants are really useful perennial plants, often with multiple functions, plants that improve your soil and the overall health and stability of the little ecosystem that is your garden.

 On top of that the plants in this section may be unusual edibles, medicinal plants, fodder plants...